-This separate financial statement element represents a consumption of not position that applies to future periods and will not be recognized as an outflow of resources (expenditure) until then.
-The City has items that qualify for reporting in this category.
-The deferred outflows of resources are for the pensions, OPER, and the unamortized In addition to assets, the statement of net position reports a separate section for deferred outflows of resources. oss on advance refunding
+In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
+This separate financial statement element represents a consumption of net position that applies to fiture periods and well not be recognized as an outflow of resources (expenditure) until then.
+The City has items that quality for reporting in this category.
+The deferred outflows of resources are for the pensions.
+OPER, and the unamortized loss on advance refunding.

-This separate financial statement element represents an acquisition of net position which applies to future periods and so will not be recognized as an inflow of resource (revenue) until then.
-The City has items that qualify for reporting in this category.
-Deferred inflows of resources related to the pensions are discussed in Note 6 and Note 8, OPEB inflows are discussed in Note 7, and remaining deferred inflows of resources are In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources discussed in Note 16.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+This separate financial statement element represents an acquisition of net position which applies to future periods and so will not be recognized as an inflow of resource (revouc) until then.
+The City has thems that qualify for reporting in this category.
+Deferred inflows of resources related to the pensions are discussed in Note 6 and Note 8, OPEB inflows are discussed in Note 7, and remaining deferred inflows of resources are discussed in Note 16.